 Editorial Note: I originally wrote this post for the NDepend blog.
-Check out the original post here, at the site.
-While you’re there, check out NDepend — it’s my go-to tool for the codebase assessments that I do as part of my consulting practice.
+Check out the original here, at their site.
+If you like posts on the topics of static analysis and software architecture, check out the rest of the posts while you’re over there.

 The software development world is filled with what I think of as “Coke-Pepsi” debates.
 This is how my brain categorizes debates over preference that are almost entirely subjective.
 There is no right or wrong answer to “is Coke or Pepsi better?”
 The answer is, “whichever one you like better.”